unarsezer/Football-Analytics/README.md

 ## Welcome to my world!
-I share the codes of some graphs I have made so far.
+I share the codes of **some graphs** I have made so far and the **machine learning model code** I've built.
 Of course they're just about football, and they're coded in the R language.
 ### What are you going to see?
 #### Venn Diagram
 ![venn_diagram](https://user-images.githubusercontent.com/65786664/189120607-07c49f72-120d-4b88-96f0-d19eaf8ddeee.png)